 “All of these wrestlers in the WWE have head trauma, they can’t avoid it, it’s part of their job,” Hamilton stated.
 “Even though their decision-making is impaired, there isn’t a loss as far as I can tell of the sense of right and wrong.”

 “I loved Jimmy Snuka as a fan.
 I didn’t know him as a person, but he’s a professional cohort.
 But if he did this, this should have been settled a long time ago."

 According to the experts, there is no proof that people who suffer from CTE are also legally incompetent.

-Dr. Paul Hoyer a forensic pathologist for the Montgomery County coroner’s office said, “Dementia can be a muddy diagnosis, as there is no clear-cut test to determine whether a person suffers from it.”
-He continued, “Where is the line between dementia and normal?
+Dr. Paul Hoyer, a forensic pathologist for the Montgomery County coroner’s office, added, "Dementia can be a muddy diagnosis, as there is no clear-cut test to determine whether a person suffers from it."
+He continued, "Where is the line between dementia and normal?
 Dementia is defined legally as being unable to understand what’s going on.
 Does [Snuka] understand what’s going on?
 If he does, he’s responsible.”

 "Superfly" Jimmy Snuka Declared Not Mentally Fit

 June 1st, 2016: Almost six months after being tried for third-degree murder and involuntary manslaughter, Judge Kelly L. Banach determined that Jimmy Snuka was not mentally fit to assist his defense.